microsoft/dstoolkit-km-solution-accelerator/README.md

 **This solution accelerator is not targeted to any domain although its extensibility would give you the tools to make it domain specific.**

+Some inspirational use-cases
+- AI-driven Data & Web Exploration
+- Unstructured data Insights extraction (mine the unseen value)
+- AI-Driven Strategy planning tool
+- Intranet Semantic Search
+- R&D portal for data discovery, patterns extraction & patents exploration
+- etc.

-You may think of productization of such accelerator for your organization.
+You may think of productization such accelerator for your organization.

 # Who is the target audience ?